smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 * Our website isn't converting well, so what content should we keep, what should we bin and what should we create?
 * Most of our team produce content so our brand message can feel unfocused.
 How can we pull all our content together?

-Content strategy helps you stop worrying that you don't have the 'right' content or 'enough' content.
+Content strategy stops you worrying that you don't have the 'right' content or 'enough' content.
 Done well, it drives traffic to your website and makes you money through improved branding, social engagement, usability and SEO.

 I think that all companies – from early stage startups to multinationals – can benefit from thinking strategically about their content.
 However, this guide is specifically aimed at post-early stage startups and small businesses that want to use content to grow their business.

-Early tech stage startups may feel that it's enough to have a basic, high-converting website and to use adverts to drive traffic to it.
+Early stage tech startups may feel that it's enough to have a basic, high-converting website and to use adverts to drive traffic to it.
 I've heard several growth experts suggests this is a good use of resources – fair enough.

 ##What is content strategy?